Causality: Necessary and sufficient causes

 For some specific effect, in a singular case, a factor that is a contributory cause is one among several co-occurrent causes.
 It is implicit that all of them are contributory.
 For the specific effect, in general, there is no implication that a contributory cause is necessary, though it may be so.
 In general, a factor that is a contributory cause is not sufficient, because it is by definition accompanied by other causes, which would not count as causes if it were sufficient.
 For the specific effect, a factor that is on some occasions a contributory cause might on some other occasions be sufficient, but on those other occasions it would not be merely contributory.

-J. L. Mackie argues that usual talk of "cause" in fact refers to INUS conditions (insufficient but non-redundant parts of a condition which is itself unnecessary but sufficient for the occurrence of the effect).
+J. L. Mackie argues that usual talk of "cause" in fact refers to an INUS condition (insufficient but non-redundant parts of a condition which is itself unnecessary but sufficient for the occurrence of the effect).
 An example is a short circuit as a cause for a house burning down.
 Consider the collection of events: the short circuit, the proximity of flammable material, and the absence of firefighters.
 Together these are unnecessary but sufficient to the house's burning down (since many other collections of events certainly could have led to the house burning down, for example shooting the house with a flamethrower in the presence of oxygen and so forth).
 Within this collection, the short circuit is an insufficient (since the short circuit by itself would not have caused the fire) but non-redundant (because the fire would not have happened without it, everything else being equal) part of a condition which is itself unnecessary but sufficient for the occurrence of the effect.
 So, the short circuit is an INUS condition for the occurrence of the house burning down.

 However, Mackie's INUS account succumbs to the problem of joint effects of a common cause: it incorrectly identifies one effect of a common cause as an instantiated INUS condition for another effect of the same common cause, even though the two effects are not causally related.
 Modern regularity theories aim to overcome this problem using so-called non-redundant regularities.